Heralding on the Detection of Zero Photons

 To quantify the effects of dark counts and detector inefficiency, we can measure the output state with an auxiliary detector $D_2$ and analyze the statistics of many trials, as shown in Figure \ref{fig:ex1}b.
 First, detection events from $D_{ref}$, $D_1$ and $D_2$ are processed by time-to-digital converters (TDCs) and stored as time tags relative to a master clock.
 This timing information allows us to reconstruct a sequence of ``click'' and ``no-click'' events alongside every output measurement \cite{sin_20}.
 The first table in Figure \ref{fig:ex1}b shows such a record with various $D_1$ detection errors marked with asterisks.
 The consequences of these errors appear in the \textit{subset} of data selected based on a ``no-click'' event at $D_1$, shown in the second table.
 The number of rows in this second table reflects the probability of success, and its output column should ideally contain only single photons.
 Dark counts at $D_1$ (e.g., Pulse \#5) are simply excluded from the subset of successful trials, reducing its size.
 Meanwhile, undetected photons at $D_1$ due to detector inefficiency (e.g., Pulses \#1 and \#9) are accepted as ``successful'' trials despite no photons being transmitted, corrupting the heralded output state.
-See Appendix~\ref{app:A} for a mathematical description that further reinforces this idea.
+A more quantitative analysis of the effects of dark counts and detector inefficiency is shown in Appendix~\ref{app:A}.

-In a realistic experiment with conventional silicon-based SPCMs, the $D_1$ dark count rates ($\sim10^2$ Hz) are much smaller than typical trial rates (often $10^4$ – $10^7$ Hz).
+In a realistic experiment with conventional silicon-based avalanche photodiodes (i.e., SPCMs), the $D_1$ dark count rates ($\sim10^2$ Hz) are much smaller than typical trial rates (often $10^4-10^7$ Hz).
 Thus, the change in probability of success will be negligible for many applications.
 In contrast, $D_1$ efficiency (typically $\sim50$\%) impacts a significant fraction of the trials and will drastically reduce the output fidelity in a realistic ``heralding on zero'' process.
 Consequently, the remainder of this paper will focus on the effects of $D_1$ inefficiency on the heralded output.